The President of the United States is a powerful position, but also one that requires much security.

 President James A. Garfield was assassinated on July 2, 1881, by Charles J. Guiteau at the Baltimore and Potomac Railroad Station in Washington, D.C.

 President Garfield had just been elected and was only a few months into his term.

-Ironically, the bullet did not kill Garfield it was the treatment.
-During the next couple months he would seem to improve but eventually an infection set in.
+Ironically, the bullet did not kill Garfield.
+It was the treatment.
+During the next couple of months, he would seem to improve, but eventually, an infection set in.
 The infection killed him.

 3. William McKinley Assassination

 United States President William McKinley was shot on the grounds of the Pan-American Exposition at the Temple of Music in Buffalo, New York, on September 6, 1901.

 He was shaking hands with the public when anarchist Leon Czolgosz shot him twice in the abdomen.
 McKinley died on September 14 of gangrene caused by the wounds.

 He was the third American president to be assassinated, following Abraham Lincoln in 1865 and James A. Garfield in 1881.

 John Fitzgerald Kennedy, the 35th President of the United States, was assassinated on November 22, 1963, at 12:30 p.m.
 Central Standard Time in Dallas, Texas, while riding in a presidential motorcade through Dealey Plaza.